pringleshowboi/networkEng/README.md

 # Monitoring Server with Express, SQLite, Redis, and FastAPI Integration

 ## Overview
 This project is a monitoring server application built with Node.js and Express.
 It integrates multiple data sources and provides APIs to fetch and manage system monitoring metrics and AI decisions.
+Versatile developer tool designed to streamline system monitoring, heakthchecks and predictive analytics accross complex architectitures.
+It intergrates data from SQLite, Redis and external FastAPI services, proving real-time insights and automated decision-making capabilities.

 ## Key Components